Diversified Labeling Solutions

 The UN describes the GHS as a “living document.”
 Officials and regulators regularly meet to update the GHS to reflect how our understanding of hazards can change over time.
 When OSHA originally adapted their standards to the GHS, they adopted the 3rd revised edition.
 There have been a number of significant revisions since 2012, when OSHA adopted the 3rd revised edition of the GHS, and the most current GHS is the eighth revision.

 Among these proposed rules are new and revised hazard classifications, revised provisions for updating labels, and new labeling provisions for small containers.
-Once OSHA publishes the final rule, most labels will need to be revised.
+Since OSHA has now published the final rule, most labels will need to be revised.

 This means that your current GHS/OSHA label customers will need new labels (as well as printers and ribbons).
 And if you’re looking for a new market to target, hazardous product manufacturers, importers and distributors in the US will all also need to update and replace their labels.